lovelyvyas/search-app/README.md

 Before you start using the application, make sure you have the following:<br />
 - A Firebase account and a Firebase Realtime Database set up<br />
 - PHP installed on your system<br />
-- A web server to host the PHP files (e.g., Apache)
+- A web server to host the PHP files (e.g. Apache)

 <h3>Installation</h3>
 - Clone this repository to your local machine<br />